Pennyweight (English Wikipedia)

 • "Penny" (subscription required).
 Oxford English Dictionary (2nd ed.).
 Retrieved 2010-05-30.
 Applied to nails, such adjectives denote the original price (in 15th c.) per hundred; as fivepenny nail, a nail which cost 5d. a hundred, tenpenny nail, a nail costing 10d. a hundred.
 (These names persisted after the prices fell, as they began to do in some places before 1500, and they were eventually used to designate sizes of nails.)[permanent dead link]

-• "Coin Specifications" (table).
+• "Coin Specifications".
 About us.
 United States Mint.
 September 22, 2011.
+Archived from the original (table) on November 11, 2009.
 Retrieved September 22, 2011.
 The following table gives specifications for The United States Mint legal tender coins presently in circulation